westernal/Westernal-Backend/README.md

 </span>

 ## How it works?
-A user can easily signup and connect with people via following them and paste a song URL from Spotify, YouTube, SoundCloud and etc. (not the actual song itself because of copyright) or you can search a song inside app(Spotify search) to share with followers followers. you can like and comment on posts to interact with people.
+A user can easily signup and connect with people via following them and paste a song URL from Spotify, YouTube, SoundCloud and etc. (not the actual song itself because of copyright) or search a song inside app (Spotify search) to share with followers followers.
+You can like and comment on posts to interact with people.

  [Youtube tutorial](https://youtu.be/iNav6lyYUR0)